 Don’t let assessments sit on a shelf—bring them into the classroom instead.

 When educators extend the use of assessments and use them as part of instruction, powerful things happen.
 Why not use a captivating text and essential question from a well-designed assessment to spark a classroom conversation in which students defend their ideas, collaborate with one another, and experience authentic “ah-hah” moments?

 Teachers should still analyze student work and data to uncover student thinking and guide where they spend time and energy—this practice should not be abandoned.
 But we need to take it one step further and leverage assessments for teaching, too, using the knowledge we gained from doing the work ourselves to push students’ thinking and learning.
 Ask your students to explain the strategies and methods they used.
 Challenge them to cite evidence from the text to support their arguments.
 Show how solving math problems can be a creative endeavor.
 This creates powerful learning that exists far beyond the numbers on a data report.

 This is just a start.
 There are many other actions we can take to ensure assessments are not a departure from instruction, but rather an integral part of it.
 What I know is that in classrooms across the country where I see educators flipping the way they think about and use assessments, teachers are connecting planning and assessment and instruction.
 Districts are realizing the power of assessments as tools not only for students’ learning, but for their own learning, as well.
 School cultures are changing.
 Teachers no longer feel like “I need to stop teaching to look at data.”
 They see the learning generated from assessments as part of teaching.

-John Maycock is ANet’s cofounder and president.
+John Maycock is ANet’s cofounder and board member.